MatrixEditor/caterpillar/_sources/installing/index.rst.txt

     it enables developer mode.

 If you wish to contribute to this project, make sure you follow the :ref:`contribution`.
+This library is especially designed for Python 3.12 and prior versions are still subject to approval.